koldinger/Tardis/README.md

 12. ~~Remote access to data and files.~~
 13. ~~Read password without echo.~~

-Tardis relies on the ~~bson~~, msgpack, xattrs, pycrypto, daemonize, parsedatetime, flask, tornado, ~~pycurl,~~ requests, requests-cache, and termcolor packages.
+Tardis relies on the ~~bson~~, msgpack, xattrs, pycryptodome (pycryptodomex), daemonize, parsedatetime, flask, tornado, ~~pycurl,~~ requests, requests-cache, and termcolor packages.
 Tardis uses the librsync package, but since that is not current on pypi, it's copied in here.
 When/if a correct functional version appears on Pypi, we'll use it instead.
 See https://github.com/smartfile/python-librsync

 Note: as of version 0.15, references to host or hostname have been changed to client to eliminate confusion betweeen host and server.